 The song speaks about her experience being a black woman in country music.
-The song aligned with the Floyd case and got so popular such that she got a nomination for the Grammy awards.
+The song aligned with the Floyd case and got so popular that she got a nomination for the Grammy awards.
 In May 2021, Mickey became the first country female and black artist to be featured as the singer of the national anthem on Memorial day.
-She announced that she will release her debut studio album mid-2021.
+She announced that she would release her debut studio album in mid-2021.

 8. Cowboy Troy

 The MuzikMafia is a group of various country music songwriters and singers such as James Otto, Gretchen Wilson, and Big & Rich.
 Troy has released seven studio albums as well as one EP.
 On Warner Bros Records, he has three releases and has also managed to chart on the Billboard country singles charts twice.

-Petrella has managed to score herself the titles of being not only a songwriter and singer but also a music producer as well as an actress.
-She has released a total of seven studio albums and has had several of her songs charted on the Top 100 Country Singles Chart.
-She toured the US and in 1994 got to be named the Songwriter of the year by the Songwriters Association of Tennessee.
+Petrella has managed to score herself the title of being not only a songwriter and singer but also a music producer as well as an actress.
+She has released seven studio albums and had several of her songs charted on the Top 100 Country Singles Chart.
+She toured the US and in 1994, got to be named the Songwriter of the year by the Songwriters Association of Tennessee.

 10. Carl Ray

-He has been invited to the biggest country music festival worldwide and has been interviewed by countless print media including Billboard Magazine and Green Card Magazine from France.
-In 2020, Carl’s single “I Stand with this country” was released in 2020 and got first place in Cash Box 2021.
+He has been invited to the biggest country music festival worldwide and interviewed by countless print media, including Billboard Magazine and Green Card Magazine from France.
+In 2020 Carl’s single “I Stand with this country” was released in 2020 and got first place in Cash Box 2021.